 Digital is the new relationship – a new kind of relational.
 But at some point, in relationships, human beings are designed to make contact.

+A longing for heart level intimacy is woven into our spirit.
 Technology may help us get connected and stay connected, but there is a space in relationship where human beings need a soul connection.
 The local church is really good at that.

 Technology has its limitations too.
 Who knew that software development and equipment could cost as much as the buildings we worship in?
 Millions!
 There will be a day when we need a better answer even within our better answers.